mozillauwu/mozillauwu.github.io/designzilla/README.md

 1. Select a good HTML template (If they have a LICENSE keep it as it is).

-2. Design a simple one page website for “Mozilla Campus Club - UWU”
+2. Design a simple one page website for “Mozilla Campus Club - UWU” using given [resources](#resources)

-3. Submit your one page website as a compressed zip file to https://mozillauwu.github.io/designzilla/submission
+3. Submit your one page website as a compressed zip file to [Submission](submission) form.

 **Winners will be selected according to the [scoring scheme](#scoring-scheme) by [judges](#judges)**

+### Resources

+[Download](download/DesignZillaResources.zip) resources zip file (Contains presentations, Textual information, Links, Images and Video links).

 ### Winners